TekSavvy Solutions Inc. Reviews and Plans

 TekSavvy Solutions, Inc. believes in doing the right thing.
 For their customers.
 For their business.
 For their employees.
 They do this by treating people the way they would want to be treated.
 Fairly.
 Honestly.
 With respect and consideration, at least that is the thought.

 From their phone offerings to their Internet services.
 They believe Canadians should enjoy great access, at a fair price.
 Without unfair restrictions and fees imposed by monopolies to benefit their bottom line.
 They believe that people are tired of the status quo where Internet access is controlled by a select few corporations.
 They believe that consumers shouldn’t have to feel that their only choice is the best of the worst.
 They believe that consumers want an alternative that advocates for their rights and earns their trust and their business.
 They are that alternative.

 Teksavvy is cheaper not only in the one product tier that we have listed here but across the whole spectrum of choices you can have.
-There's DSL, there is Cable internet and for rural Ontario, there's Wireless Internet - you name it they have the works for it.
+There's DSL, there is Cable internet and for rural Ontario, there's Wireless Internet - you name it Teksavvy have the works for it.

 TekSavvy is entirely Canadian owned and operated, with its headquarters based in Chatham, Ontario and their sister office in Gatineau, Quebec.
 This allows for superb 24/7 bilingual customer support.
-TekSavvy operates using what is called "last mile" infrastructure from the big Canadian telco Bell, Rogers, Cogeco, Shaw, Telus and Vidéotron.
-Though Teksavvy sets their own flavour with differents price and set of features included.
+TekSavvy operates using what is called "last mile" infrastructure from the big Canadian telco Bell, Rogers, Cogeco, Shaw, Telus, and Vidéotron.
+Though Teksavvy sets their own flavor with different price and set of features included.